Clay County, North Carolina: 20th century to present

 The first automobile came to Clay County in 1914.
 From the early 1900s until the 1930s, every male citizen of Clay County between the ages of 18 and 45 was required to work five days per year without pay to help maintain public roads.
 Construction on US 64 between Hayesville, Warne, and Brasstown started in 1921.
 In 1959 a new highway was built from Hayesville through Sweetwater to Peachtree to provide Clay County residents with faster access to Andrews' new District Memorial Hospital.
 The US 64 moniker moved to this new route and the former route became Old Hwy.
 64. US 64 connected Hayesville to Franklin in the early 1930s.
 NC 69 was built between Hayesville and Georgia in 1922.
 The entire road had to be relocated when Chatuge Lake was created twenty years later.

 In October 1920, Clay County’s first and only railroad line, the Peavine, was completed between Hayesville and Andrews, where it connected with the Southern Railway.
 Cherokee and Clay counties each contributed $75,000 toward its construction.
 The Peavine hauled mainly lumber, but also kaolin mined in Clay County.
 The line was dismantled in 1951.

 A silent film theater opened in the county in the 1920s.
 A movie theater later operated in Hayesville from the 1940s to the 1960s.
 The county has not had a movie theater since.
 Clay County's public library was established by the 1930s.
 It began in a two-story building on Hayesville's town square and at some point moved to a small room in the courthouse.
 In 1940 it became part of Nantahala Regional Library system.
 Its first librarian, Ellen Scroggs, was hired in 1943.
 A new $80,000 library building opened downtown on June 25, 1967.
 It was named in honor of local-born Dr. Fred A. Moss, who gave $10,000 towards its construction and donated books.
 Today Moss Memorial Library is the only public library in Clay County.
+In the 1940s Clay County became a "dry" county.
+The county banned alcohol sales until August 2009.